-(38) In line with EFRAG in our opinion all loan commitments that are not accounted for at fair value through profit or loss (whether within the scope of IAS 39 and IFRS 9 or IAS 37) should be subject to the impairment requirements proposed in the Document (Question 15Z).
-We agree with the reason stated by EFRAG that both loans and loan commitments are usually managed within the same business strategy.
+- (39) In our opinion all loan commitments that are not accounted for at fair value through profit or loss (whether within the scope of IAS 39 and IFRS 9 or IAS 37) should be subject to the impairment requirements proposed in the Document (Question 15Z) since both loans and loan commitments are usually managed within the same business strategy. - (40) Regarding financial guarantees (Question 16Z), our final response depends on whether those types of contracts remain in IAS 39, will be regulated by IFRS 9, or are included in the new Insurance Contracts standard.
+If the IASB is unable to provide a principle-based definition distinguishing between financial guarantees and credit insurance (which has proved to be a very challenging task up to now), we would prefer to distinguish these products by reference to the business model used by the individual reporting entity.

-- (39) Regarding financial guarantees (Question 16Z), our final response depends on whether those types of contracts remain in IAS 39, will be regulated by IFRS 9, or are included in the new Insurance Contracts standard.
-If the IASB is unable to provide a principle-based definition distinguishing between financial guarantees and credit insurance (which has proved to be a very challenging task up to now), we would prefer to distinguish these products by reference to the business model used by the individual reporting entity. - (40) The IASB could consider proposing application of the common proposals to financial guarantees for loans scoped into IFRS 9 in line with the proposals in this Document, since the credit risk behaves very similarly and the uniform model will save cost to preparers and simplify interpretation for users.
+(41) The IASB could consider proposing application of the common proposals to financial guarantees for loans scoped into IFRS 9 in line with the proposals in this Document, since the credit risk behaves very similarly and the uniform model will save cost to preparers and simplify interpretation for users.